pygfx/pylinalg/CONVENTIONS.md

 implement the conventions.
 Optionally `functools.partial` can be used to limit the available arguments, or a small wrapper function can be created.

+# Object oriented API conventions

+TBD

+Extensive input validation and ease of use is prioritized over performance.